 However, after the trooper failed to detect any illegal activity, the trooper should have issued the Defendant a citation for speeding or told the Defendant he was free to go.
 Instead, the trooper elected to continue the detention “even though there was no ongoing criminal activity that the trooper could observe.”
 State v.
 Carver, 2016-Ohio-4926

 VIOLATION OF FOURTH AMENDEMENT DESPITE CONSENT

-The court in Carver found the Defendant could not perceive that he was free to go after the trooper continued to detain him and continued his questioning of the Defendant.
-Although the Defendant told the trooper to go ahead and search his vehicle, the consent to search was already tainted by the lack of specific facts or a reasonable suspicion of any ongoing criminal activity.
+The court in Carver found the Defendant could not think that he was free to go after the trooper continued to detain him and continued his questioning of Defendant.
+Although Defendant told the trooper to go ahead and search his vehicle, the consent to search was already tainted by the lack of specific facts or a reasonable suspicion of any ongoing criminal activity.
 The Defendant’s consent was not effective to legitimize the illegal stop.
 “Valid consent cannot be given following an illegal detention to which it is strongly connected, and that evidence uncovered as a result of such a search must be thrown out.”
 State v.
 Pinder, 2d Dist.
 Miami No. 93 CA 6, 1993 Ohio App.
 LEXIS 5972, (Dec.
 15, 1993).

 RESPONSIBILITY OF POLICE OFFICER REGARDING TRAFFIC STOPS

 The Court in Carver concluded, “The mere fact that a police officer has an articulable and reasonable suspicion sufficient to stop a motor vehicle does not give that police officer ‘open season’ to investigate matters not reasonably within the scope of his suspicion.”
 State v.
 Carver, 2016-Ohio-4926 citing State v.
 Retherford, 93 Ohio App.3d 586, 600 (2nd Dist.1994)